 In-Person/Web-Enhanced (P): In-Person class meetings occur during scheduled face-to-face class meeting times.
 Contact includes instruction, learning activities, and interactions (both student-student and/or student-instructor).
 An In-Person course is considered Web-Enhanced when online course elements are provided to students, but this does not displace any of the required contact hours that would normally occur in a scheduled In-Person class.
 All In-Person class meeting hours and days are listed in the schedule of classes in CUNYfirst.

-- Synchronous Online: 100% of instruction is delivered online, with scheduled dates and times for online class meetings; and no in-person meetings required.
+- Online Synchronous (OS) – 100% of instruction is delivered online, with scheduled dates and times for online class meetings; and no in-person meetings required.
 Synchronous courses resemble traditional on-campus college classes in that students must be (virtually) present at the same time.
-Though they are conducted over the internet, synchronous courses take place in real-time.
-Scheduled class meeting hours and days are listed in the schedule of classes in CUNYfirst.
+Though they are conducted over the internet, synchronous courses unfold in real-time.

-- Asynchronous Online: 100% of instruction is delivered online and no in-person meetings are required.
+- Online Asynchronous (OA) – 100% of instruction is delivered online and no in-person meetings are required.
 Asynchronous courses do not require you to log in to your virtual classroom at a specified time.
 The only requirement regarding when they turn in their work is the assignment deadline.
-Class meeting hours and days will not be listed in the schedule of classes in CUNYfirst.

 Things to do prior to registering: